-AC maintenance and tune-ups are not clearly defined so you have to know exactly what will be done by an hvac service company during the hvac tune up or maintenance service call.
+AC maintenance and tune-ups are not always clearly defined so you have to know exactly what will be done by an hvac service company during the hvac tune up or maintenance service call.
 It’s the only way to accurately compare companies and their AC tune up costs.
 In addition to the services they provide, it’s encouraged for you to pay attention to your system and present any questions or concerns you have at the time of the visit as well, since it can help the technician look at small issues before they grow into something large and more costly.

 - Cleaning the outside condensing unit coil and evaporator coil.

 - Checking and replacing insulation on the refrigerant line leading from the condenser unit to the wall of your home as needed.

 - Removing the fan top and cleaning debris, insect nests and other matter from the inside of the outdoor ac unit around the AC compressor, fan motor, etc.

 - Cleaning the condensate pan and line, and flushing out debris that might cause blockage and leaks.

 - Adjusting the blower wheel for optimal efficiency.

 - Lubricating moving parts as needed and directed by the manufacturer.